 All spellings will be set on a Friday and tested the following Friday.
 All other writing practice (comprehension, English and Mathematics) will be given out on a Monday.
 The homework will need to be handed in on Friday (at the latest).

 Your child will be able to sign up for a wide variety of lunch-time and after-school clubs.
 There are a limited number of places so children will need to sign up promptly.

 Your child will need a suitable PE kit (ie: shorts, t-shirt, trainers, tracksuit for the winter months) so they can safely take part in weekly physical exercise opportunities.
 Our Year 5 PE lessons will be on a Wednesday, however there may be occasions where PE is moved, so please ensure your child has their PE kit in school each week.

 The school day starts at 8:55 am.
 All children meet on the main playground and are brought into school by an adult.
 Children leave school at 3:15 pm and must leave by the top gate.

 I’m sure you are aware of how precious your child’s education is.
 For this reason it is your responsibility to ensure that your child arrives at school on time everyday, in order for them to achieve their full potential.

 It would also be very helpful if you could write your child’s name on their school uniform, PE kit, dinner money purses (or on an envelope).

 Other important information:

 Please ensure that your child always has a coat in school.
 Any medication for your child must be given to an adult in the class and a form must be filled in with detailed instructions for its storage and administration.
-The forms are kept in the Reception area with Mrs Rowe and Mrs Caust.
+The forms are kept in the Reception area with Mrs Rowe.
 Inhalers can be stored in the classroom and they too must be clearly labelled with your child’s name.